Death to 2020

-Death to 2020 is a 2020 mockumentary by Black Mirror creators Charlie Brooker and Annabel Jones under their Broke and Bones production company as a Netflix original production.
-The special features a series of fictional characters discussing US and UK events of 2020 including the COVID-19 pandemic and US presidential election.
+Death to 2020 is a 2020 mockumentary film by Black Mirror creators Charlie Brooker and Annabel Jones under their Broke and Bones production company as a Netflix original production.
+The special features a series of fictional characters discussing US and UK events of 2020 including the COVID-19 pandemic and the U.S. presidential election.
 It was released on Netflix on 27 December 2020.
 The mockumentary received mostly negative critical reception, with reviewers criticising the jokes as obvious, though some of the cast performances were praised.
 A sequel special, Death to 2021, was released on December 27, 2021.

 Synopsis

 In mockumentary format, characters discuss events of 2020 with a mixture of true information and satire.
-The overarching topic is the COVID-19 pandemic, particularly in the US and UK.
+The overarching topic is the COVID-19 pandemic, particularly in the United States and the United Kingdom.
 The 2020 United States presidential election is also heavily featured.
 Events in the early part of the year include the latter part of the 2019–20 Australian bushfire season, Greta Thunberg's environmental speeches at the World Economic Forum, Prince Harry and his wife Meghan stepping down from the British royal family and the 2020 Oscars.
-The May 2020 murder of George Floyd and subsequent US protests are summarized, with commentary on the Donald Trump photo op at St. John's Church and protesters removing the statue of Edward Colston in Bristol, England.
+The May 2020 murder of George Floyd and subsequent US protests are summarised, with commentary on the Donald Trump photo op at St. John's Church and protesters removing the statue of Edward Colston in Bristol, England.

 On the topic of the pandemic, characters comment on the 2020 royal addresses to the nation in the UK, two national lockdowns in England, online circulation of false information, vaccine trials and the first uses of the Pfizer–BioNTech COVID-19 vaccine outside of a clinical trial.
 With regards to the US election, topics under discussion include acquittal of Donald Trump after his impeachment, Democratic primaries between Bernie Sanders and Joe Biden, presidential debates between Biden and Trump, The New York Times' reports on Trump's tax returns and Biden's choice of Kamala Harris as running mate.
-After Biden won the election, Trump attempted to overturn results with a series of false claims and unsuccessful lawsuits.
+After Biden won the election, Trump attempted to overturn the results with a series of false claims and unsuccessful lawsuits.

 The mockumentary closes with characters delivering lines that jokingly predict events of 2021.